schuelermine/hextra/README.md

 # Repository Structure

-The "hot" and "warm" branches are for developement
+The "hot" and "warm" branches are for developement.
-The "cold" branch is for the working release (candidate) The "frozen" branch is for the final release
+The "cold" branch is for the working release (candidate).
+The "frozen" branch is for the final release.

 # Notes